MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Creating-and-Customizing-Cues.md

 ### FlowFields versus Normal Fields
  A Cue can be based on a FlowField or Normal field.
 If you base the Cue on a FlowField, then you add the logic that calculates the data for the Cue to the [CalcFormula Property](CalcFormula-Property.md) of the FlowField.
 If you use a Normal field, then you will typically add the logic that calculates the Cue data to a C/AL trigger or function.
 Unlike a FlowField, where data is extracted from tables, a Normal field enables you to extract data from other objects such as queries.

-##  <a name="CreateTable"></a> Creating a Table for Cue Data
+###  <a name="CreateTable"></a> Create a Table for Cue Data
 The first thing that you must do is to create a table that contains fields that will hold the calculated data to display in the Cues at runtime.

-> [!NOTE]
+1. Create a table.

->  If you already have a table for your Cues, then you can just add a new field to the existing table.
+    If you already have a table for your Cues, then you can just add a new field to the existing table.

-### Adding a Field for the Cue Data
+2. Add fields for the Cue data

     For each Cue that you want to display on the page, you must add a **Field** control in the table.
-When you add the **Field** control, specify the following properties.
+When you add the **Field** control, specify the following properties:

-1. Set the [Data Type Property](Data-Type-Property.md) to **Decimal**, **Integer**, or **Text**, depending on the type of data the Cue will display.
+    - Set the [Data Type Property](Data-Type-Property.md) to **Decimal**, **Integer**, or **Text**, depending on the type of data the Cue will display.

-2. Set the [FieldClass Property](FieldClass-Property.md) to **FlowField** or **Normal**.
+    - Set the [FieldClass Property](FieldClass-Property.md) to **FlowField** or **Normal**.

       If field is a FlowField, then set the [CalcFormula Property](CalcFormula-Property.md) to calculate the Cue data.
 For more information, see and [How to: Create, View, and Edit a Calculation Formula](How-to--Create--View--and-Edit-a-Calculation-Formula.md).

-### Adding a Primary Key Field for FlowFields
+3. Adding a Primary Key Field for FlowFields

     A table must have at least one data field.
 Because a **FlowField** is based on a calculation, it not considered an actual data field.
 Therefore, if the Cue table only includes FlowFields, you must add "dummy" primary key field that does not yield any data.

     To add primary key, for example, add a field with the name **Primary Key**, and then set its data type to **Code**.

 ##  <a name="CreatePage"></a> Creating a Page for the Cues
  After you have a table for holding the Cue data, you create a page that you associate the table, and then add fields on the page for the Cues.
 Typically, you will create Card Part type page that will be part of the Role Center page.